Kentwan Balmer

-Kentwan Balmer (born October 15, 1986) is a former American football defensive end and current coach for the Hampton Pirates.
-He was drafted by the San Francisco 49ers in the first round of the 2008 NFL Draft with the 29th overall pick.
-He played college football at University of North Carolina.

-He has also been a member of the Seattle Seahawks, Carolina Panthers, and Washington Redskins.
+Kentwan Balmer (born October 15, 1986) is an American football coach and former player who is a defensive line coach for the Hampton Pirates.
+He played professionally as a defensive end in the National Football League (NFL).
+Balmer played college football for the North Carolina Tar Heels before being selected by the San Francisco 49ers in the first round of the 2008 NFL draft with the 29th overall pick.
+He was also a member of the Seattle Seahawks, Carolina Panthers, and Washington Redskins.

-He is formerly was the Defensive Ends Coach at Alabama A&M University.

-Coaching career

-Virginia University of Lynchburg Head Coach Bobby Rome II name 1st Round draft Pick to the San Francisco 49ers Kentwan Balmer as his Assistant Head Coach and Defensive Coordinator.

 College career

 Balmer started all twelve games at right defensive tackle as a senior, ranking second on the team with 59 tackles (33 solos), including 3.5 sacks for minus 26 yards, 9.5 stops for losses of 44 yards and twenty four quarterback pressures.
-In 2005, he played 11 games with three starts and 17 tackles (5 for a loss) and 1 sack.
+In 2005, he played 11 games with three starts and 17 tackles (5 for a loss) and one sack.
 As a freshman, he played in nine games and made one tackle.